FowlerLab/visseq/README.md

 <img width="1334" alt="Screenshot 2025-06-26 at 12 56 38 PM" src="https://github.com/user-attachments/assets/96fcc40d-3572-4e55-a191-166a9ac2300a" />

-This github repository contains the bash/python code (in the folder "analysis_tools") to convert the genotyped Cells x Features matrix output from STARCall (github.com/FowlerLab/starcall-workflow) to:
+This github repository contains the bash+python code (in the folder "analysis_tools", using the shell script generate_profiles.sh) to convert the genotyped Cells x Features matrix output from STARCall (github.com/FowlerLab/starcall-workflow) to:
   1) Variant-level morphological profiles
   2) KS-test p-values for each variant and feature, and
   3) Median and EMD values for each variant and feature,

 as well as the Jupyter Notebooks (in folders LMNA and PTEN) that contain the analysis for the paper "Image-based, pooled phenotyping at nucleotide resolution reveals multidimensional, disease-specific variant effects" (BiorXiv link pending).

 To download the input profiles/p-values/feature summary values/variant curation data needed to run Jupyter Notebooks, use this zenodo link: (pending).
 Then, run the Jupyter Notebooks to produce the paper figures for lamin A / PTEN portions of the paper (Figs 2-6).